 bestmicrofiction 2022 features Lucy’s story ‘Calling at: Pharmacy, Florist, and Off-Licence only’, which originally appeared in 100 Word Story.
 Her story ‘The One-Woman Show’ – published by The Cabinet of Heed – made the longlist for the Wigleaf Top 50 2022.

-Lucy has been longlisted three times by Reflex Fiction in their rolling quarterly competition.
-As well as being published online the longlisted stories – ‘Collapsing Isosceles’ (September 2018), ‘Why I Still Don’t Care for Jazz’ (March 2021) and ‘Upholstered Cumulus’ (February 2022) – appear in Reflex’s award-winning anthologies.
+Lucy has been longlisted four times by Reflex Fiction in their rolling quarterly competition.
+As well as being published online the longlisted stories – ‘Collapsing Isosceles’ (September 2018), ‘Why I Still Don’t Care for Jazz’ (March 2021), ‘Upholstered Cumulus’ (February 2022) and The Day Before Lois Clears Her Desk (January 2022) – appear in Reflex’s award-winning anthologies.

 Lucy writes a lot about climate angst whilst trying not to get overwhelmed by her own.
 Some of her climate-themed stories (possibly including the Loomer Collection) may one day get wrangled into a collection.

-When not writing or reading Lucy consumes an unhealthy volume of North American sitcom.
+When not writing or reading Lucy consumes an unhealthy volume of comedy.